South Harting: Public houses

 Harting now has just one pub, The White Hart, a Grade II listed building that includes six bedrooms (and bathrooms).
 Only forty years ago the village had three pubs.
 The White Hart is owned and operated by Upham Breweries, a local Hampshire company.

 Sport

 In the 1920s Harting Hill (now the B2141 road) was the venue for one of the most important motor hill climbs in the country, with Frazer Nash, Aston Martin and Raymond Mays (Bugatti) participating.
 The event was founded by Earl Russell in 1905.

 Harting Cricket Club serves all the Hartings.
-Harting have a football Club playing in the West Sussex Football League.
+Harting have a football club playing in the West Sussex Football League.

 Events

 Every Whit Monday Harting celebrates the Festivities.
 Since 1880, the Harting Old Club has had its annual meeting on Whit Monday and the village Festivities started in 1961, replacing a traditional funfair which used to take centre stage in the street.
 All money raised at the Festivities goes to local groups and charity.

-In 2022, for this year only, the Festivities will be held on Friday 03 June.
+In 2022, for that year only, the Festivities were held on Friday 3 June.